Comparison of American and Canadian football: Playing area

 The official playing field in Canadian football is larger than the American, and similar to American fields before 1912.
 The Canadian field of play is 110 by 65 yd, compared to 100 by 53+1/3 yd in American football.
 Beginning in 2027, the playing field in the CFL will be shortened to 100 yards.

-Since 1986, Canadian end zones are 20 yd deep while the American end zones are 10 yd deep.
-Canadian end zones were previously 25 yd, with Vancouver's BC Place the first to use the 20-yard-long end zone in 1983, and since 2016, the home of the CFL's Toronto Argonauts, BMO Field, uses an 18 yd end zone.
-Including the end zones, the American field is about 34% smaller than the Canadian field (87750 sqft for the Canadian field vs 57600 sqft for the American field), but the Canadian field occasionally has its end zone truncated at the corners so that the field fits in the infield of a running track.
+From 1986, Canadian end zones are 20 yd deep: beginning in 2027, the end zone in the CFL will be shortened to 15 yards.
+The American end zones are 10 yd deep.

+Canadian end zones were previously 25 yd, with Vancouver's BC Place the first to use the 20-yard-long end zone in 1983, and since 2016, the home of the CFL's Toronto Argonauts, BMO Field, has used an 18 yd end zone.
+Including the end zones, the American field is about 34% smaller than the Canadian field (87750 sqft for the Canadian field vs 57600 sqft for the American field) - this will be reduced to about 24% smaller from 2027, with the Canadian field being reduced to 76050 sqft - but the Canadian field occasionally has its end zone truncated at the corners so that the field fits in the infield of a running track.
 Once a fairly common practice, the only example As of 2024 in the CFL is the Percival Molson Memorial Stadium, home of the Montreal Alouettes.
 In contrast, the smaller American regulation field easily fits within a running track, although today such dual use of facilities is only common for high school football and the lower levels of college football.

 The most recent example of an NFL team using a stadium also used for track and field was the Los Angeles Rams, who played at Los Angeles Memorial Coliseum after returning to the Los Angeles metropolitan area while SoFi Stadium was being built.
-Beginning in 2027, the end zone in the CFL will be shortened to 15 yards.

 The goalposts for kicking are placed at the goal line in Canadian football, but at the end line in the American game professionally since 1974 (the college game has had them at the end line since 1927).
 Beginning in 2027, the goal posts in the CFL will be placed at the end line, similar to American football.
 In Canadian rules, the distance between the sideline and hash marks is 24 yd; in 2022, the CFL narrowed the hash mark spacing to 9 yd.
 In American amateur rules, at the high school level, the distance is 17 yd 2 ft 4 in, sectioning the field into three almost equal columns.
 The hash marks are closer together at the American college level, where they are 20 yd from the sideline, and in the NFL, where they are 23 yd 1 ft 9 in from the sideline and the distance between them is the same as that between the goalposts.